-Wednesday Evening Forecast
+Wednesday evening forecast

 Tonight, lows are in the 30s, but above the freezing mark across North Alabama.
 Increasing cloud coverage will bring a slight chance at seeing rain for Thursday, but very isolated and light in nature.

-We finish of the workweek with highs holding near average and in the 50s.
+We finish off the workweek with highs holding near average and in the 50s.

 Saturday into Sunday brings the threat of rain switching over to snow showers...
 We could also see a wintry mix move in for your Sunday morning and afternoon.
 Accumulation is looking light.